PINTO0309/snc4onnx/README.md

   --input_onnx_file_paths INPUT_ONNX_FILE_PATHS [INPUT_ONNX_FILE_PATHS ...]
     Input onnx file paths.
 At least two onnx files must be specified.

-  --op_prefixes_after_merging OP_PREFIXES_AFTER_MERGING [OP_PREFIXES_AFTER_MERGING ...]
-    Since a single ONNX file cannot contain multiple OPs with the same name, a prefix is added to all OPs in each input ONNX model to avoid duplication.
-    Specify the same number of paths as input_onnx_file_paths. e.g. --op_prefixes_after_merging model1_prefix model2_prefix model3_prefix ...

   --srcop_destop SRCOP_DESTOP [SRCOP_DESTOP ...]
     The names of the output OP to join from and the input OP to join to are